radinshayanfar/transformer/README.md

 - Only 1 training epoch
 - No checkpoint averaging or fine-grained validation

-Despite the simplicity, the implementation reaches a strong baseline close to the original paper’s result, validating the correctness and robustness of the codebase.
+Despite the simplicity, the implementation reaches a strong baseline comparable to the original paper’s result, validating the correctness and robustness of the codebase.

 ---